brianrho/FPM-C/README.md

     /* to get the current number of available bytes to be read */ uint16_t (*fpm_uart_avail_func)(void);

+It is assumed that UART interrupts are in use, especially for RX events, typically with incoming data being read into a buffer.
-Check out the examples for details.
+Check the examples for details.